Light from Heaven

 When the boy was gone, and Cavendish finally stepped out of the shadows, she looked abashed and turned to hide the flowers behind her back.

-"Look – no need for that," he blurted.
+"Look – no need for that," he muttered.
 "But…you don't require a Saxon imp for things like this.
-I could…could get you a dozen or more roses finely grown…not these weeds…"
+I could get you a dozen or more roses finely grown…not these weeds…"

-"But I like…the flowers grown wild," she told him.
+"But I like flowers grown wild," she told him.

 "Can't you just…make one?"
 She looked him earnestly.
 "Without…anyone knowing?"

 His eyes flickered.
-"Want me to excommunicate myself, don't you?"
+"Want me to become an excommunicant, don't you?"